d-simon/interactlight/README.md

 =============

-This is the code repository the installation produced and the experiments conducted during the course "Farbe, Licht, Interaktion" at ZHdK during the time of 10.03.14 - 19.03.14
+This is the code repository the installation produced and the experiments conducted during the course "Farbe, Licht, Interaktion" at [ZHdK](http://www.zhdk.ch) during the time of 10.03.14-19.03.14

 [![Code Climate](https://codeclimate.com/github/d-simon/dmx-experiments.png)](https://codeclimate.com/github/d-simon/dmx-experiments)